Single Use Plastic pickup at Sixth Church

 WHAT TO BRING:

 · Numbered Single-Use Plastic (SUP), numbers 1 to 7, which means only plastic that has a number within the chasing arrows recycle symbol.
 No unnumbered and unknown SUP is acceptable.
+Please note that you no longer need to separate plastics; numbers 1 to 7 can be together in 1 container.

 REMEMBER: Don’t bring items that can be recycled through the city’s recycling program such as milk or detergent jugs.